C0d3GGz/android-SimpleProgressBar/README.md

 ### Create SimpleProgressBar
 You can define the SimpleProgressBar both with xml and programmatic as in the following explained.
 #### xml
-Specify *app* namespace for your layout by adding `xmlns:app="http://schemas.android.com/apk/res-auto"`.
-Define the colors `colorPrimary` for primary, `colorSecondary`for secondary progress and `backgroundDefault` for the background color.
-You can as well change the inside padding with the `app:padding` element which in this example is set to 2dp.
+Specify the *app* namespace for your layout by adding `xmlns:app="http://schemas.android.com/apk/res-auto"`.
+Define the colors `colorPrimary` for primary, `colorSecondary` for secondary progress and `backgroundDefault` for the background color.
+You can as well change the inside padding with the `app:padding` element which in this example is set to `2dp`.
 ![SimpleProgressBar](screenshots/SimpleProgressBar_xml.png)

 ```xml